On the log minimal model program for $3$-folds over imperfect fields of characteristic $p>5$: Introduction

 The authors would like to thank Christopher Hacon, Takumi Murayama, Zsolt Patakfalvi, Marta Pieropan, Thomas Polstra and Burt Totaro for helpful conversations, and Nivedita Bhaskar and Lena Ji for carefully reading early versions of the paper.

 This material is partly based upon work supported by the National Science Foundation under Grant No. 1440140, while the second author was in residence at the Mathematical Sciences Research Institute in Berkeley, California, during the Spring of 2019.
+Waldron is supported by a grant from the Simons Foundation (850684).